-Audit Committee
+Audit and Risk Management Committee

-The Audit Committee assists the Board in overseeing the financial controls and reporting of the Corporation.
-The Audit Committee also oversees TVA's compliance with financial covenants and legal and regulatory requirements governing financial disclosure matters and financial risk management.
+The Audit and Risk Management Committee assists the Board in overseeing i) the effectiveness of internal and financial controls and reporting, ii) the quality and integrity of the presentation of the financial statements and financial information and iii) the processes of identifying and managing enterprise risks of the Corporation.
+The Audit and Risk Management Committee also oversees TVA's compliance with financial covenants and legal and regulatory requirements governing financial disclosure matters and financial risk management.

-In 2019, the Audit Committee was composed exclusively of independent directors, namely:
+In 2020, the Audit and Risk Management Committee was composed exclusively of independent directors, namely: